-I. Regulatory Review
+J. Regulatory Review

-Under section 5(a) of the Regulatory Review Act (71 P.S. § 745.5(a)), on January 4, 2022, the Department submitted a copy of this proposed rulemaking and a copy of the Regulatory Analysis Form to the Independent Regulatory Review Commission (IRRC) and the Chairpersons of the House and Senate Environmental Resources and Energy Committees.
-A copy of this material is available to the public upon request.
+Under section 5(a) of the Regulatory Review Act (71 P.S. § 745.5(a)), on January 4, 2022, the Department submitted a copy of the notice of proposed rulemaking, published at 52 Pa.B.
+363, and a copy of a Regulatory Analysis Form to IRRC and the Chairpersons of the House and Senate Environmental Resources and Energy Committees for review and comment.